From Automation to Intelligence: The Role of Machine Learning in Workflow Optimization

 3. Freeze Users

 Employee turnover is a common occurrence in businesses, and it’s crucial to have measures in place to secure sensitive data when an employee leaves the organization.
-The Freeze User button allows administrators to instantly freeze a user account, rendering it inaccessible.
+The Freeze User button allows administrators to instantly freeze any user account, rendering it inaccessible.
 This feature is particularly valuable when dealing with terminated employees or potential security breaches.
 By freezing a user, you can ensure that no unauthorized access occurs while maintaining the integrity of your Salesforce instance.

 4. Company Information Page